unalignedcoder/auto-theme/README.md

 <p align="right"><sup>A Windows shortcut can be created to directly toggle the theme.</sup></p>

 ## Extra apps
-Workarounds have been added for a couple of apps who do not switch theme gracefully when the system theme changes: TrueLaunchBar and ProcessExplorer.
+Workarounds have been added for a couple of apps who do not switch theme gracefully when the system theme changes: **TrueLaunchBar** and **ProcessExplorer**.
 More will be added in the future if there is demand.
 More details in the Config file.